Grad Students Receive Prestigious NSF Fellowships

 Anthony, who works in professor of natural resources Serita Frey’s lab, collaborated with other graduate students to develop a novel bioinformatics program that is faster than traditional methods, as well as a complete bench-to-computer pipeline for barcoding microbial DNA.

-Anthony’s scientific engagement extends beyond the lab.
-He founded oSTEM (out-in Science, Technology, Engineering and Mathematics) @ UNH, which has worked to create a STEM environment that is more diverse, inclusive and allied around LGBTQA+ and intersecting identities.
+His scientific engagement extends beyond the lab.
+Anthony founded oSTEM (out-in Science, Technology, Engineering and Mathematics) @ UNH, which has worked to create a STEM environment that is more diverse, inclusive and allied around LGBTQA+ and intersecting identities.
 He is the graduate student representative on the UNH President’s Commission on the Status of GLBT issues and the director of Stonewall Graduates.

 “It's not my victory alone,” says Anthony of the 2015 fellowship.
 “Like all good things, it has taken persistence.
 At the end of the day, it is about doing good science and making sure that my work contributes to society in meaningful ways.”